European Bat Detector Workshop

 - Analyzing bat calls by using

-Equipment we will have available
+Equipment we had available

-for testing are:
+for testing were:

 - SongMeter 2 (Wildlife